-Denbigh Castle is one of the buttress castles built to support the great Ring of Castles built by Edward I, and stands high on a hill above the town of Denbigh, against a backdrop of the Vale of Clwyd and the Clywdian range of mountains.
+Denbigh Castle is one of the buttress castles built to support the great Ring of Castles built by Edward I, and stands high on a hill above the town of Denbigh, against a backdrop of the Vale of Clwyd and the Clywdian range of mountains, , in north east Wales.

 There are two schools of thought on the derivation of the name of Denbigh: one is that it comes from ‘dinbych’, or little fort, and the other than it stems from ‘dinas’, or rocky fortress.